0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

     ````java
         private static final ContractBytes VOTING_CONTRACT_BYTES =
           ContractBytes.fromPaths(
-                  Path.of("../target/wasm32-unknown-unknown/release/voting.wasm"),  // The relative path of the WASM of the contract.
+                  Path.of("../target/wasm32-unknown-unknown/release/voting.wasm"),  // The path to the WASM of the contract.
-                  Path.of("../target/wasm32-unknown-unknown/release/voting.abi"),   // The relative path of the ABI of the contract.
+                  Path.of("../target/wasm32-unknown-unknown/release/voting.abi"),   // The path to the ABI of the contract.
-                  Path.of("../target/wasm32-unknown-unknown/release/voting_runner") // The relative path to the instrumented executable.
+                  Path.of("../target/wasm32-unknown-unknown/release/voting_runner") // The path to the instrumented executable.
           );
     ````